 🎥 Join our next live workshop

-Join our next workshop this Friday, April 25th at 4 PM EST with Dr. Alvaro Cintas, The Rundown’s AI professor.
-By the end of the workshop, you’ll be ready to bring your most complex ideas to life using Canva’s powerful creative tools.
+Join our next workshop this Friday, June 20th at 4 PM EST with Dr. Alvaro Cintas, The Rundown’s AI professor.
+By the end of the workshop, you’ll be able to confidently build and run your own automation agents using n8n.

 RSVP here.
 Not a member?
 Join The Rundown University on a 14-day free trial.